23.0 MB (1.0 MB compressed)

 ISM / SCIENCE PHOTO LIBRARY ISM / SCIENCE PHOTO LIBRARY

-Secondary cancer.
-Computed tomography (CT) scan (left) and positron emission tomography (PET) scan (centre) of a patient with metastatic tumours in the liver, bone and muscles.
-The scan at right is a coloured composite of the other two.
+Secondary cancers.
+Coloured composite computed tomography (CT) and positron emission tomography (PET) scan of a patient with metastatic tumours in the liver, bone and muscles.
 A radioactive tracer, injected into the patient's bloodstream, has been taken up by the tumours.
 A metastatic cancer is a secondary cancer that has spread (metastasised) from the site of the original cancer, which in this case was a melanoma.
 This is a cancer that arises from pigment cells (melanocytes) in the skin and that is mainly caused by ultraviolet radiation in sunlight.
 Tumours can be removed surgically, however once a cancer has spread the prognosis is poor.

 Model release not required.
 Property release not required.